maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 Working at Maersk means embracing DevOps practices and aiming for continuous delivery.
 While real-world system infrastructures can be complex, this assignment gives you a simple, self-contained problem where you can show how you'd build for continuous delivery from the ground up.

-Your task is to build a full-stack web application called **Trusted Partners Portal** that enables users to:
+Your task is to build a full-stack web application called **Trusted vendor Portal** that enables users to:

-- Register a partner (name, contact person, email, partner type [Supplier/Customer]
+- Register a vendor (name, contact person, email, partner type [Supplier/Partner]
 - View a list of registered partners
 - *(Optional)* Edit or delete a partner entry

 ---
-## Partner Object Example
+## Vendor Object Example
     {
       "name": "Acme Freight",
       "contact_person": "John Doe",